U.S. oil CEO Hamm goes out on a limb, scraps hedges

 Hedging offers commodity producers protection from sharp price drops, though it can also limit profits if prices soar.
 By exiting hedging, Hamm is effectively betting that the steep drop in oil prices is a short-term fluke bound to reverse course.

 To be sure, going "naked" without hedges is not unprecedented.
-Majors such as Chevron Corp and Exxon Mobil Corp do little hedging on their own production.
+Majors such as Chevron Corp (CVX.N) and Exxon Mobil Corp (XOM.N) do little hedging on their own production.

 SLOWER SPENDING